Madhavrao I: Death

-In June 1770, the Peshwas planned a third campaign against Hyder Ali, but Madhavrao I’s health began to decline due to tuberculosis, also referred to in contemporary sources as "Raj-Yakshma" or the "prince of diseases".
+In June 1770, the Peshwas planned a third campaign against Hyder Ali, but Madhavrao I's health began to decline due to tuberculosis, also referred to in contemporary sources as "Raj-Yakshma" or the "prince of diseases".

 Madhavrao was forced to return from Miraj as the disease progressed.
-An English physician was consulted, and Madhavrao followed the recommended treatment, but his condition did not improve.
-He decided to spend his final days at the Ganesha Chintamani Temple in Theur.
-Historian James Grant Duff noted that "the early death of Peshwa Madhav Rao in 1772 was more fatal to the Maratha Empire than the Third Battle of Panipat."
+An English physician was consulted, but his condition did not improve.
+He spent his final days at the Ganesha Chintamani Temple in Theur.
+Historian James Grant Duff argued that the death of Madhavrao I had a more significant impact on the Maratha Empire's decline than the defeat at the Third Battle of Panipat.